cloned2k16/FlatEarth/README.md

 #### in fact you don't even need to do any Math at all ..
-I did just solve the Math to make it Mathematically **indiscutible** ..
+I did just solve the Math to make it Mathematically **indisputable** ..
 https://www.facebook.com/paolo.lioy.es/posts/6360041794021738

 ##### how all started ..